thomshutt/infinite-monkeys/README.md

 # infinite-monkeys
 Pooling the wisdom of Hacker News comments into an eBook.

-Inspired by the 'What are the most uplifting comments you've read on HN?' [discussion](https://news.ycombinator.com/item?id=9393213)
+Inspired by the [What are the most uplifting comments you've read on HN?](https://news.ycombinator.com/item?id=9393213) discussion

 ### Download the latest version: